GetStream/stream-video-swift/docusaurus/docs/iOS/client/call-viewmodel.md

 ### Accepting a call

-When you are receving an incoming call, you can either accept it or reject it.
+When you are receiving an incoming call, you can either accept it or reject it.
 If you don't perform any of these actions after a configurable timeout, the call is canceled.

 In order to accept a call, you need to use the method `acceptCall(callId: String, type: String)`, where the parameters are:
 - `callId` - the id of the call.